Askaniy/CylindricalTextureCalibrator/ReadMe.md

 1. Create a virtual environment with `python -m venv .venv`;
 2. Install the dependencies with `.venv/bin/pip install -r requirements.txt`;
 3. Execute `.venv/bin/python -u runCTC.py`.

+## Notes

+- Gamma correction is an image transformation that lightens shadows and lowers contrast.
+It is needed to simulate the similar effect of the human eye.
+Household photos automatically apply gamma correction, but space images only occasionally take it into account.
+If in doubt which checkbox from the two in the application to choose, choose the first one, it works better in shadows.

+- The albedo and color calibration does not use the usual texture averaging to determine initial brightness, but rather a derived precise formula that accounts for distortions in the planetographic projection.

+- Why was this (planetocentric to planetographic) specific coordinate transformation chosen?
+In the [Celestia space simulator](https://github.com/CelestiaProject/Celestia), it is the planetographic projection that is used for spheroids (for 3D models it is the planetocentric projection).